MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Exceptions to the Agreed Governing Law in Contracts

-The General Law provides for exceptions to the agreed governing law in consumer contracts and employment contracts.
+The Act on General Rules for Application of Laws provides exceptions to the agreed governing law in consumer and employment contracts.

 This is to protect consumers and workers, who are often in a weaker position compared to businesses.